- Attend Events

 - Connect with AAA

-In order to participate in Annual Meeting you must be an active AAA member who has paid the meeting registration fee.
+In order to participate in the Annual Meeting you must be both an active AAA member and an Annual Meeting registrant (you must have paid a meeting registration fee).

 AAA is offering a Green Registration type in all registration categories.
-By registering at the Green Registration type you'll lessen AAA's impact on the environment by NOT receiving a printed copy of the program in Washington.
-Instead, you'll be able to take advantage of the program downloaded in e-reader format, the Annual Meeting Mobile App ( for Apple and Android devices) as well as the online program scheduler.
-The most up-to-date program information is always located online.
+By registering at the Green Registration type you'll lessen AAA's impact on the environment by NOT receiving a printed copy of the program.
+Instead, you'll be able to take advantage of the program downloaded in e-reader format, the Annual Meeting mobile app (for Apple and Android devices), as well as the online program scheduler.
 Green Registration rates are moderately reduced from the regular registration rates.

 To submit a session you will need the title of your session, estimated attendance, session abstract, keywords, names and role of all your participants.
 All session submissions are restricted to 1 hour and 45 minutes or 105 minutes.